DayPilot.Scheduler.onEventMoving

 • args.cssClass - CSS class to be added to the shadow

-• args.areaData - data from active area that was used as drag handle (for an example, see HTML5 Machine/Production Job Scheduling Tutorial - PHP/MySQL)
+• args.areaData - value of the data property of the active area that was used as drag handle (for an example, see HTML5 Machine/Production Job Scheduling Tutorial - PHP/MySQL)

 • args.link - link outline (for an example, see HTML5 Machine/Production Job Scheduling Tutorial - PHP/MySQL)